MakerBay/Coral_Reef_Mapping_Drone/1_Mechanical/README.md

 # Ladder Shape
 To further simplify the triangle shape, we consider the ladder shape.
+In this ladder shape, we tried to implement the real-scale prototype, which is 5 metres in width.
 Here is the illustration of the shape.
 ![Ladder Shape Sketch](https://github.com/MakerBay/Coral_Reef_Mapping_Drone/blob/master/Wiki/images/Photos/Ladder/Ladder%20Sketch.JPG)

-By using an alumunium pipe, we create a collapsable ladder shape, the overall prototype looks like this.
+By using an alumunium pipe, we create a collapsable ladder shape.
+With the ladder method, the longest tube we need to carry is about 1.4 metres.
+The overall prototype looks like this.
 ![Ladder Shape Assemble](https://github.com/MakerBay/Coral_Reef_Mapping_Drone/blob/master/Wiki/images/Photos/Ladder/Ladder%20Assemble.jpg)

 ## Videos